 If you’re looking at picking up tools for fixing up the house, here some tools that have worked well for us.

-- Wrench Set: This set has been extremely helpful for me recently with assembling the bike.
+- Wrench Set: This set has been extremely helpful for us with repairs.

 - Tape Measure/Level: Hanging pictures and art is pretty quick and easy with a level.
 Having a tape measure can also help you space them properly.